enssol/web-app/.github/copilot-instructions.md

 ## Documentation
 - Document all files and functions using block comments.
-- Use Markdown for external documentation and place it in the `docs/` directory.
+- Use Markdown for external documentation.

 ## Testing
 - Write unit tests for all functions and features.
 - Follow the naming convention `test_<module_name>.c` for test files.
-- Use a unit testing framework like `Unity` or `CMock`.

 ## Tools and Practices
 - Use Git for version control, and ensure commit messages follow the format: `[Type] Short description`.